facebookresearch/demucs/README.md

 ### Memory requirements for GPU acceleration

 If you want to use GPU acceleration, you will need at least 8GB of RAM on your GPU for `demucs` and 4GB for `tasnet`.
 Sorry, the code for demucs is not super optimized for memory!
-I'll publish soon a lighter version of the model that should run with less RAM.
-IF you do not have enough memory on your GPU, simply add `-d cpu` to the command line to use the CPU.
+If you do not have enough memory on your GPU, simply add `-d cpu` to the command line to use the CPU.
 With Demucs, processing time should be roughly equal to the duration of the track.

 ## Examining the results from the paper experiments